Bhummanat/GWAS/README.md

 - Visualization of results with Manhattan and QQ plots

 ## InputDataRequired
-- vcf file containing population of interest
+- .vcf file containing population of interest
-- info file containing imputation information
+- .info file containing imputation information
-- list of patients in 0_TCGA-.*-.*_TCGA-.*-.* format
+- list of patients in 0_TCGA-.*-.*_TCGA-.*-.* line-delimited format